c10d-dev/craft-hcaptcha/README.md

 ## Configuring craft-hcaptcha

 1. [Sign up for hCAPTCHA API key](https://dashboard.hcaptcha.com).
-2. Open the Craft admin and go to Settings → Plugins → Craft reCAPTCHA → Settings.
+2. Open the Craft admin and go to Settings → Plugins → Craft hCAPTCHA → Settings.
 3. Add your `site key` and `secret key`, then save.
 4. Add the hCAPTCHA template tag and js to your forms.